MJOLNIRPackage/MJOLNIR/docs/Tutorials/Instrument/XMLLoad.rst

    plt.savefig('figure2.png',format='png')

-Most of the above code is in reality only plotting commands for the instrument and the calcualted A4 and Ef values.
+Most of the above code is in reality only plotting commands for the instrument and the calculated A4 and Ef values.

 .. figure:: SimpleInstrument2.png
   :width: 50%